JAlcocerT/JAlcocerT/content/blog/Z_telecom.md

 ### Optical Network Terminal (ONT)

 An **ONT (Optical Network Terminal)** is a device used in fiber optic networks.

 It connects the optical fiber from the service provider to the customer's home equipment, such as a router or set-top box.

+> Example if this can be the ZTE (GPON ONT) [ZXHN F601](https://www.zte.com.cn/global/product_index/smart_home_en/ont/zxhn-f601/zxhn-f601.html)

 ### Cable Modem Termination System (CMTS)

 A **CMTS (Cable Modem Termination System)** is a core component of cable internet networks, managing communication between cable modems (CM) and the internet.

-#### Key Functions of a CMTS
+**Key Functions of a CMTS**

 1. **Cable Modems**
    Connect customers to the internet via a cable TV network.